 I hold a double degree in English Linguistics and Medieval English Literature, and Medieval German Language and Literature, for which I studied at the University of Munich (LMU) and at Exeter College, Oxford.
-In 2014 I held a post as a Faculty Member at the English Faculty in the University of Munich.
+In 2014 I held a post as a Faculty Member at the English Faculty at the University of Munich.
 I came to Trinity College in 2015 to read for a DPhil in English (pre-1550).
 My doctoral project is entitled ‘An edition of Oxford, Trinity College, MS 29’, funded by a Clarendon scholarship and a Christie-Miller scholarship.
 In 2016 I was the Erika and Kenneth Riley Fellow at the Huntington Library, California.
 I have worked as a Scholarly Reader for the Oxford English Dictionary, as an editorial assistant for Anglia, and as a researcher for a number of projects relating to philology and linguistics.
 I am currently a Stipendiary Lecturer at Trinity College, and a Postdoctoral Research Assistant in the English Faculty.

 Dr Kantik Ghosh and I share the teaching of the medieval papers (Prelims Paper 2: Early Medieval Literature, c.
 650-1350, and FHS Paper 2: Literature in English, c.
 1350-1550) at Trinity.
 I also teach manuscript classes at the Bodleian Library for my undergraduate students.
 I have previously taught seminars and tutorials covering the whole range of Old and Middle English language and literature at undergraduate and graduate level, including lecturing for Paper 4 at the English Faculty.